-One of the best ways to bring your family and friends together is having a barbecue party.
-This is why we came up with the ultimate BBQ guide for a BBQ party where you can transform your garden into a space for entertaining.
+One of the best ways to bring your family and friends together is organising a barbecue party.

 The Ultimate BBQ Guide

 If you’re a big fan of barbecue and barbecue parties, here are the facts you need to know:

 Barbecue originated from the Caribbean word ‘barbacoa’.
 It is a native Indian structure used for smoking meats.

 As a matter of fact, flame-grilled meat is one of the reasons why human brains have developed so fast!

 And although not blessed with the ideal climate for al fresco cooking, the UK is keen on a good barbecue.
 Surveys show that 80% of British households own a BBQ grill or smoker.

 If you want to achieve a higher maximum temperature, you should opt for a charcoal grill rather than gas.

 Likewise, charcoal cooks stronger and smokier flavours compared to a gas grill.
 Nonetheless, if you prefer simpler barbecue zest, you can opt for the latter.